 I suggest using a dedicated folder for Claude Code to manage your projects and keep your files organized.

-The default folder on macOS for development projects is /Users/{your-username}/Developer
+The default folder on macOS for development projects is /Users/{your-username}/Developer, but any folder will do.

 For each project you start, create a subfolder in that folder, for example: